6 MOST POPULAR COSMETIC SURGERIES FOR MEN

 Cosmetic surgery is a major industry, and according to the American Society of Plastic Surgeons, almost 18 million people undergo cosmetic surgery every year.
-Some are considered minimally invasive, such as having Botox or fillers, while others require a more in-depth operation, such as liposuction or rhinoplasty.
 The number of men who decide to undergo cosmetic surgery is also rising every year.
 In today’s world, particularly with the rise in popularity of social media, it has become more appropriate to show the best possible version of yourself.
 This may include a little nip, tuck, implant, or reshaping of areas on the face or body that a person is not fully pleased with.
 Luckily, there are treatments available to change a lot of different problems a man doesn’t have to deal with.
 Let’s look at the 6 most popular cosmetic surgery procedures for men.

 - Gynecomastia: Gynecomastia surgery or breast reduction is done when a man has an overgrowth of breast tissue, generally due to a hormonal problem and not a weight gain.
 No amount of exercise is going to make the breast tissue get thinner because it’s a hormonal imbalance.
 It’s the same surgery that women want smaller breasts to have done, but it does involve the surgical removal of excess breast tissue and liposuction together to be most successful.
 The areola sometimes needs to be reshaped in the process.
 It’s performed under general anesthesia, and usually, the patient needs a full three to six months to heal completely.
 It just means taking it easy with sports, fitness, and daily tasks.